Flover: A Temporal Fusion Framework for Efficient Autoregressive Model Parallel Inference: Experiments

-In this experiment, we will vary $a$ and $b$ correspondingly, to mimic the use cases of Flover in various autoregressive models.
-As stated in \ref{lm:clt}, we set the number of requests to 32 to approach the real distribution and reduce variance.
-In Fig~\ref{fig:shuffle_res1} (a), we compare our method with the baseline FasterTransformer which uses concurrent model instances to infer requests.
-Notice that Flover without memory shuffle refers to the naive solution we showed in Fig~\ref{fig:memory_shuffle1}, which will not perform any memory shuffle operations but leave those finished requests' buffers within the contiguous memory space.
-It is clear that when enabling memory shuffle after requests evict from the compute stream, Flover is able to gain more performance during the inference.
-This is due to that the memory shuffle will reconstruct the buffer to make sure evicted ones are no longer part of the computation.
+In this experiment, we will vary $b$, to mimic the use cases of Flover in various autoregressive models.
+We set the number of requests to 32 to approach the real distribution and reduce variance.
+In Fig~\ref{fig:shuffle_res1}, we compare our method with the baseline FasterTransformer.
+Notice that Flover without memory shuffle refers to the naive solution we showed in Fig~\ref{fig:exp1}, which will not perform any memory shuffle operations but leave those finished requests' buffers within the contiguous memory space.
+It is clear that when enabling memory shuffle after requests evict from the compute stream, Flover is able to gain more performance during the inference, as memory shuffle will reorder the buffer to make sure evicted ones are no longer part of the computation.
 Also noteworthy is that, for $U_l$ on the interval $[a,b]$, the standard deviation is given by the $\sigma=\sqrt{\frac{(b-a)^2}{12}}$.
-Therefore, as we increase the upper bound of $U_l$, requests tend to have more various numbers of iterations, which means there will be more orphaned buffers as requests finish and evict from the stream.
-Compared to FasterTransformer, Flover with memory shuffle delivers a \textbf{6.8x} speedup in overall inference latency.
+Therefore, as we increase the upper bound of $U_l$, requests tend to have more various numbers of iterations, which means there will be more evicted buffers as requests finish.
+Averagely, memory shuffle delivers $20\%$ improvement in latency compared to our vanilla design.
+While in total, it delivers a \textbf{23.4x} speedup in overall inference latency against the baseline.

-To better study the capability of memory shuffle, we conduct a thorough experiment by fixing the lower bound at 128 but expanding the upper bound to 1792, forming much more diverse requests.
-As shown in Fig~\ref{fig:shuffle_res1} (b), by dynamically reconstructing the buffer space, memory shuffle can further bring about a \textbf{2x} speedup compared to vanilla Flover.
-And the gap will be larger as the average number of iterations per request increases.